Summary CV

 Drexel University:

-• Assistant Dean for Special Research Initiatives
+• Assistant Dean, Special Research Initiatives

 Temple University: Senior Researcher